 Most government documents that are available in a tangible format, such as a book, pamphlet, CD, DVD, microfiche, microfilm, map, or poster, are found at the rear of the 1st floor in Jerome Library.
 A few are housed at the Northwest Ohio Regional Book Depository.
 See the Accessing Documents at the Depository box, on this page, for information about how to obtain those materials.

-Some older, lesser-used government documents, or documents that are in poor condition, are housed at the Northwest Ohio Regional Book Depository in Perrysburg, Ohio.
+A small number of older, lesser-used government documents, or documents that are in poor condition, are housed at the Northwest Ohio Regional Book Depository in Perrysburg, Ohio.
 People with a BGSU ID, or who have a Courtesy Card, can request any of these items by clicking on the green Request Item button at the top of the BGSU Libraries catalog record for that document and then following the directions.

 The Depository, which is located in the BGSU building at Levis Commons, may be contacted at: